ground-creative/easy-mcp-github-tools-python/README.md

 # Server Info Page

-The server info page with the tools specs is located at APP_HOST URL configured in the .env file.
+The server info page with the tools specs is located at {APP_HOST} configured in the .env file.

 # Screenshots